rafimrfdn/portfolio/src/posts/0026-how-to-connect-a-two-ec2-instances-database-and-files-transfer-using-aws-cli.md

 exit
 ```

+Explanation:

+- The `ssh` command connects to the second EC2 instance.
+- The `sudo mkfs -t ext4 /dev/xvdf` command creates a file system.
+- The `sudo mkdir /data` command creates a directory.
-The command creates a file system and mounts the EBS volume.
+- The `sudo mount /dev/xvdf /data` command mounts the EBS volume.
+- The `sudo echo "/dev/xvdf /data ext4 defaults 0 0" >> /etc/fstab` command adds the EBS volume to the fstab file.
+- The `exit` command exits the second EC2 instance.

 ## Create an EFS File System